njh/EtherSia/README.md

 - Ethernet only
 - No DHCPv6
 - No Routing or RPL
+- No TCP Client
-- Stateless TCP (single packet request/response)
+- Stateless TCP in HTTP Server (single packet request/response)
 - No fragmentation support
 - A single local router on the network is assumed
 - The network prefix length is assumed to be /64